addilys/codex/README.md

 -- unless you add this line, i guess. local pages = codex.pages

+--- or require it on its own if you just want easy layers.
+--pages = require "codex/pages"

 -- get a page or two.
 local pageone = pages.getPage(1)
 local pagetwo = pages.getPage(2)

--- we can add to the pages with our direct codex function assignment techniques -- direct function declaration function pagetwo.example() love.graphics.setColor(0,0,0,1) love.graphics.rectangle("fill",0,0,love.graphics.getWidth()/2,love.graphics.getHeight()) end
+-- we can add to the pages with our first two codex assignment techniques -- of direct function declaration function pagetwo.example() love.graphics.setColor(0,0,0,1) love.graphics.rectangle("fill",0,0,love.graphics.getWidth()/2,love.graphics.getHeight()) end

--- or assign the draw function. function drawFunc() love.graphics.setColor(1,1,1,1) love.graphics.rectangle("fill",0,0,love.graphics.getWidth(),love.graphics.getHeight())
+-- and assigning the draw function. function drawFunc() love.graphics.setColor(1,1,1,1) love.graphics.rectangle("fill",0,0,love.graphics.getWidth(),love.graphics.getHeight())